fmaylinch/wallethub/answers/README.txt

  - Takes a parameter with the delimiter

+For the Java exercises, I included tests in the same answer files, at the end of each one.

-For the Java exercise 3 I read the file tests/TopPhrases.txt in the tests.
+In the Java exercise 3, I read the file tests/TopPhrases.txt in the tests.
 But I'm not checking the result in the tests of TopPhrases.java; I just display the top phrases.